-ALL SHOOK UP Young@Part® is the authorized 65-70 minute edition of the Broadway musical for elementary and middle schools, and youth theatres.
+ALL SHOOK UP Young@Part® is the authorized 60 minute edition of the Broadway musical for elementary and middle schools, and youth theatres.
 Inspired by and featuring the songs of Elvis Presley, this new version of the show is perfect for kids to perform!
 Through a series of workshops with industry professionals and actual kids, the Young@Part® musicals are tailor-made for younger actors.
 Song keys are changed where needed, songs and scenes are edited for time and content, while keeping the spirit of the original Broadway show intact.
-There are great parts for girls, boys and can feature any size ensemble/chorus, who are featured throughout the show.

 Each Young@Part® title comes complete with Performance Tracks, Guide Vocal Tracks, Director’s Guide, 30 Student Scripts and more with an affordable Performance License package.